os2display/display-api-service/README.md

 ## CI

-Github Actions are used to run the test suite and code style checks on all PR's.
+Github Actions are used to run the test suite and code style checks on all PRs.

 If you wish to test against the jobs locally you can install [act](https://github.com/nektos/act).
 Then do: